jamalshahverdiev/terraform-aws-athena-vpc-flowlogs/README.md

 # The goal of this article comes from project requirements.
-We wanted to understand how much traffic is going between EKS master and worker nodes in AWS to understand AWS costs
+We wanted to understand how much traffic is going between EKS master and worker nodes in AWS to understand AWS costs.
+We wanted to understand price per 1GB traffic between AZs (same region) and for different regions

 ## Project requirements